Florin Niță

-Florin Constantin Niță (/ro/; born 3 July 1987) is a Romanian professional footballer who plays as a goalkeeper for the Romania national team.
+Florin Constantin Niță (/ro/; born 3 July 1987) is a Romanian former professional footballer who played as a goalkeeper.

 Niță started his senior career at Concordia Chiajna, before signing for Steaua București in 2013.
 He won six honours during his spell with the capital-based team, and at the start of 2018 earned a transfer abroad to Sparta Prague.
 Following a loan at Pardubice, he signed for Süper Lig side Gaziantep in 2023.

 Niță recorded his debut for the Romania national team in November 2017, in a 2–0 friendly win over Turkey.
 He was selected for the UEFA Euro 2024, where his country topped its group and reached the round of 16.

 Club career

-Early career / Concordia Chiajna
+Early career and Concordia Chiajna

 Born in Bucharest, Niță started playing football at the age of seven with Steaua București.
 In 2001, he moved to local rivals Rapid București, where he stayed for four years.
 He then spent his last season as a junior at Astra Ploiești.

 In 2006, aged 19, Niță joined Concordia Chiajna and played his first senior matches in the Liga III, the third level of the Romanian league system.
 He made his Liga I debut for the team on 25 July 2011, in a 1–2 home loss to Sportul Studențesc.